There are three basic types of tax-deductible charitable contributions:

 Volunteer Work: To deduct charitable volunteer work, you have to incur expenses while doing the work.
 For example, if you buy materials to make posters to decorate the charity's main office, you can write off the value of the materials you buy.
 Or, if you shuttle people in your own car as part of your volunteer service, you can write off your travel expenses.

-To learn more about charitable contributions, volunteering and related topics, follow the links on the next page.
+To learn more about charitable contributions, volunteering and related topics, follow the links below.

 Related HowStuffWorks Articles

 - BBB Wise Giving Alliance.
 "Tips on Tax Deductions for Charitable Contributions." http://www.give.org/tips/tax.asp#501c3 (Accessed 4/25/08)

 - Bell, Kay.
 "Legitimate ways to reduce your tax bill."
 Bankrate.
 12/17/07. http://www.bankrate.com/cnbc/news/Financial_Literacy/Dec07_tax_deductions_a3.asp?caret=78b (Accessed 4/24/08)

 - Charity Navigator.
 "Reduce Your 2007 Tax Bill."
 3/1/08. http://www.charitynavigator.org/index.cfm?bay=content.view&cpid=725&gclid=COnWvbLbipICFQsJPQodyk6LEQ (Accessed 4/25/08)

 - Ebeling, Ashlea.
 "Charitable Changes."
 Forbes.
 1/26/07. http://www.forbes.com/taxesandestates/2007/01/26/charitable-tax-ppa-pf-ii-in_ae_0126taxspecial_inl.html (Accessed 4/25/08)